Welcome everyone! Today I will present our work on unified GPU-ready differentiable path tracing for reflection and diffraction sequences.

 State of the art bullet

-Qualitative comparison of the different methods in terms of generality and speed.
+Qualitative comparison of the different methods in terms of generality and speed: can we have a single method that is fast, accurate, and supports all interactions?

 Methodology (1) bullet